Frequently Asked Questions for Parents

 Q. What are Little Angler Kits?

 A. Little Angler Kits are the perfect way for primary school aged children to try fishing.
-They include a rod, reel with line, tackle box, some tackle (including hooks) and information on how to use them all.
+They include a rod, reel with line, tackle box, some tackle (including hooks and lead-free sinkers) and information on how to use them all.

-Grade 5 primary school students and all primary aged students at specialist schools, irrespective of their age, will be offered a free Little Angler Kit.
+Grade 5 primary school students will be offered a free Little Angler Kit in 2026.

-The Victorian Fisheries Authority (VFA) will deliver the kits to primary and specialist schools by 15 December 2023, unless schools opt out of the program.
+The Victorian Fisheries Authority (VFA) will distribute the kits to all Victorian primary schools, unless schools choose to opt out of the program.

 Q. Why is the government giving away free fishing rods for kids?

-A. The State Government is keen to get more children outside and active, connecting with nature and enjoying time in the great outdoors.
-Fishing is a great way to do that, which is why the State Government is investing $96m to improve fishing, boating, piers and aquaculture.
+A. The Victorian Government is keen to get more children outside and active, connecting with nature and enjoying time in the great outdoors.
+Fishing is a great way to do that, which is why the Victorian Government invested a further $96 million to improve fishing, boating, piers and aquaculture during this term of Government.

 Q. Do I have to accept one?